lizardfs/documentation/source/devguide/repository.rst

      tag: Description in the imperative mood.

    The description begins with a capital letter.
-It's role is describe what the commit does (does it fix a bug? refactor some code? adds a new test? adds a new feature? extends an existing feature? updates documentation?) and which functionality, part of the code or module does it concern.
+It's role is describe what the commit does (does it fix a bug? re factor some code? adds a new test? adds a new feature? extends an existing feature? updates documentation?) and which functionality, part of the code or module does it concern.